 VM is a raw server that you get from your cloud provider.
 It's like your own personal computer, rather than purchasing it, you are renting it out on the cloud.
 When you are renting it out on the cloud, it is the same as if you are on your own computer.
 It's just a fresh piece of operating system, you can install as much software as you want, you can make it be a web server, application server etc. you can configure it to be anything.

 You need to create some resources i.e. Network, disk etc. for the VM.
 These resources can be in different resource groups.
-On Azure cloud users have different options to deploy VM using GUI portal, Powershell, using portal's cloud shell.
+On Microsoft Azure Virtual Machines, cloud users have different options to deploy VM using GUI portal, Powershell, using portal's cloud shell.
 You can see all the deployed VM's in Azure portal.
-Before deploying the VM using any method i.e. Powershell, GUI. users should have knowledge about different flavour of VM in the cloud.
+Before deploying the VM using any method i.e. Powershell, GUI.
+Users should have knowledge about different flavors of VM in the cloud.
 In this article we will explain all about Azure VMs.